ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Removed security level claim
 - Changed capitalization throughout the document for various terms
 - Eliminated use of DEB acronym for detached EAT bundles
+- Introduced profile concept early in the document
+- General wordsmithing (mostly for brevity)